dswilson4/AlgoriBeat/README.md

 ## Class Work
 The classWork folder is filled with programs/Max patches written throughout the semester for Algorithmic Composition

+## Compositions
+The compositions folder is filled with a Stochastic, Deterministic, Interactive, and Stochastic-Interactive hybrid composition.

 ## Setup
 To run this project, install it locally using npm: